CollinsMunene/FashionDetector/README.md

 <h2>TO NOTE:</h2>
 Every project that constitutes anything AI or ML, it highly depends on the <b>model</b> used.
 For this project i'm still working on making it's model perfect(or close to).<br>

-But it still works fine...
+But it still works fine...<br>

-And also i started with an assumption that the images i will be getting will be tops.hehehe
+And also i started with an assumption that the images i will be getting will be tops...hehehe

+<b><i>The project is still IN PROGRESS.
+I will add more files, folders and information on the training and testing data used.
+    If you are not familiar with IBM yet i highly suggest you check it out</i></b>

 <h2>AIM OF THE PROJECT</h2><br>